Concrete vs. Pavers (San Diego 2025): Cost, Repairs, Drainage & Value

 Updated August 2025 — San Diego County

-If you’re choosing between concrete and pavers for a patio, pool deck, walkway or driveway in San Diego, the key factors are: upfront price, maintenance & repairs, drainage, comfort/traction, and curb appeal/value.
-Below is a no-fluff comparison with current 2025 local pricing and clear examples.
+If you’re choosing between concrete and pavers for a patio, pool deck, walkway, or driveway in San Diego, focus on: upfront price, maintenance/repairs, drainage, comfort/traction, and curb appeal/value.
+Below is a no‑fluff comparison with current 2025 local pricing and clear examples.

 TL;DR — 2025 San Diego Pricing Snapshot